 Money in India

-The official currency in India is the Rupee, abbreviated as INR or Rs, and it's controlled by the Reserve Bank of India (RBI).
+The official currency in India is the rupee, abbreviated as INR, and it's controlled by the Reserve Bank of India (RBI).

 Banking in India